Wuxia Glossary - Beginner's Guide to Wuxia Part 2

 Tianshan Pai (天山派): The actual Tianshan Range is located in the extreme northwest of China, and is thus infrequently written about in Wuxia stories.
 Liang Yusheng, however, places Tianshan Pai as the leading sect of Wulin.
 Many of his most powerful characters hail from Tianshan Pai, and are respected for their unmatched swordplay.
-Liang’s Tianshan Pai also possesses a legendary anqi, Tianshan Shenmang (天山神芒).
+Liang’s Tianshan Pai also possesses a legendary anqi, the Tianshan Shenmang (天山神芒).
 This was made from a fruit unique to the Tianshan Range.

-Tianxia Hui (天下会): The primary antagonist faction in the Hong Kong Wuxia comic series, Feng Yun. (风云, known as The Storm Riders in movie adaptations) While Feng Yun strictly isn’t Wuxia literature, it warrants a mention for its popularity and well-received movies.
+Tianxia Hui (天下会): The primary antagonist faction in the new-age Hong Kong Wuxia comic series, Feng Yun. (风云, known as The Storm Riders in movie adaptations) While Feng Yun strictly isn’t Wuxia literature, it warrants a mention for its popularity and well-received movies.

 Wudang Pai (武当派): The most famous Taoist sect, and usually portrayed as a counterpart / rival of Shaolin.
 Based on the real-life Mount Wudang in Hubei, China, Wudang disciples are often shown as superior in swordplay, neigong, and taiji (太极).